A random integral calculus on generalized s-selfdecomposable probability measures

 For a positive natural $m$ and a sequence of positive real $\beta_1,\beta_2,...,\beta_m$ and a probability measure $\nu\in ID$, let us define the mappings

-Our main results say that the above compositions can be written as an integral of the form $(\ast\ast)$ with a suitable chosen time change $r$.
-Furthermore, compositions are expressed in terms of the individual random integrals.
+Our main results say that the above composition can be written as a single integral of the form $(\star \star)$ with a suitable chosen time change $r$.
+Furthermore, the composition is expressed in terms of the individual random integrals.